SBSEDV/request-id-bundle/README.md

     # provider: 'sbsedv_request_id.provider.uuid'
     # provider: 'your_custom_service_id' (must implement Provider\RequestIdProviderInterface)

-    id_prefix: "" # Prefix that is used by built in providers.

     outgoing_http_header: "x-request-id" # http header that will be added
     # outgoing_http_header: false # disables the header creation